vybu/blog/src/articles/externalize-lodash.md

 }

 ```
 That's it, we have removed the pesky lodash duplicates from our bundle.
-If you also want to make your bundle leaner and thus your user happier, I move the `externalizeLodash` function into a package (https://github.com/vybu/externalize-lodash) or you can simply copy paste the solution.
-However be ware of the risks outline below.
+If you also want to make your bundle leaner, I have moved the `externalizeLodash` function into a package https://github.com/vybu/externalize-lodash or you can simply copy paste the solution. **However be ware of the risks outline below.**

 ### UMD and other build targets